 Delamination can be relatively easy to detect by visual inspection.
 The detachment of the layers can be quantified using a reflectometer.
-On the other hand, there are delaminations that cannot be visually identified and therefore, we must use other methods, such as pulsed active thermography or "lock-in" thermography.
+On the other hand, there are delaminations that cannot be visually identified and therefore, other methods must be used, such as pulsed active thermography or "lock-in" thermography.
 X-ray tomography and the ultrasound scanner are used to examine smaller delaminations.
-This way, a much higher resolution can be get, but both methods require a longer evaluation time [9].
+This way, a much higher resolution can be get, but both methods require a longer evaluation time [14].

 Adhesion loss of the backsheet films